sydney-australia-feature

 • Other Locations: Sydney, Melbourne

-One of the crown jewels of the Village Hostels collection, this 4-star coliving and coworking hostel is ideally located to be your next urban adventure home ground.
+One of the crown jewels of the Village Hostels Collection, this 4-star coliving and coworking hostel is ideally located to be your next urban adventure home ground.
 Within walking distance of many of Canberra’s highlights, such as Lake Burley Griffin, it’s perfect for business and pleasure.

 What we liked: The rooftop terrace is great for socializing and taking in some epic city views.